 The growth of Japanese capsule hotels

-The word “kapusera” (capsule) was assimilated into the Japanese language in the 1960s and has a similar meaning to its French equivalent: small and futuristic.
+The word “kapusera” (capsule) was assimilated into the Japanese language in the 1960s.
 This word was chosen by the company that opened the first capsule hotel in 1979 : the “Capsule Inn Osaka”.

 The designers defined a model of success, used by many other entrepreneurs afterwards.
 Japan now has hundreds of capsule hotels , and this system has even made its way overseas.